mattzeunert/mattzeunert.github.io/_posts/2018-01-25-v8-javascript-memory-quiz.md

 date: 2018-01-25
 ---

 V8 is the JavaScript engine that Chrome and Node use to run JavaScript code.
-This quiz highlights and explains how some implementation details reveal themselves when looking at memory consumption.
+Take this quiz to discover some interesting implementation details about how V8 stores values in memory.

 Reading this probably won't help you fix any performance issues you encounter day-to-day.